 Make yourself a strong candidate

-A strong GPA is important when applying for scholarships but it is not the only factor!
-Get involved and gain valuable experience by participating in Clubs and Organizations, Volunteer Activities, MC Honors Programs, Phi Theta Kappa, or Co-op/Internship.
+A strong GPA is important when applying for scholarships but it's not the only factor!
+Get involved, gain valuable experience by participating in Clubs and Organizations, Volunteer Activities, MC Honors Programs, Phi Theta Kappa, or Co-op/Internship.

 Keep an eye out for opportunities